 7 ChatGPT Prompts for ESL Teachers

-"Just use ChatGPT" is advice that's easy to give and may be hard to act on.
+"Just use ChatGPT" or any other AI chatbot is advice that's easy to give and may be hard to act on.
 The gap between knowing the tool exists and knowing which prompts actually produce classroom-ready materials is wide.
 Most teachers who've tried it have stories about outputs that were technically fine but practically useless — wrong level, wrong register, generic examples that had nothing to do with the learner.

-The good news is that the problem isn't ChatGPT.
+The good news is that the problem isn't the AI chatbot.
 It's often the prompt.
 A vague request produces vague output.
 A specific, well-structured prompt produces something you can use today.
 The following prompts cover tasks that eat prep time: reading texts, vocabulary lists, role-play dialogs, grammar exercises, comprehension questions, vocabulary review, and practice planning.
 I've tried to ensure each is fully written out and ready to copy-paste, with notes on what makes it work and what a real output looks like.
+The prompts should work equally well for ChatGPT, Claude, Gemini, or any large language model.

-Before the prompts, one principle worth knowing: specificity is everything.
-The more context you give ChatGPT, the more targeted and usable the output.
-A useful framework is to think in four parts: the role you want the AI to play, the task you're asking it to perform, the context of your learner, and the format you want the output in.
-You don't need to memorize this as a formula.
-Just ask yourself before hitting send: does ChatGPT know who the learner is, what level they're at, and exactly what I need?
+Specificity is what separates a usable ChatGPT output from a generic one.
+The more concrete you are about the learner's CEFR level, profession, and target skill, the closer the result lands to something you can use in your next lesson.
+A simple way to be specific is to think in four parts every time you write a prompt: the role you want the AI to play, the task you're asking it to do, the context of your learner, and the format you want back.
+You don't need to memorize this as a formula — just check before hitting send that ChatGPT knows who the learner is, what level they're at, and exactly what you need.

 Why it works: The CEFR level (B1), profession (logistics), topic (supply chains), length (250 words), register (professional), and format (vocabulary underlined) are all specified and drives ChatGPT towards a useful output.

-Swap in any CEFR level (A2 for beginners, C1 for advanced), any topic, and any profession to get a text tailored to your next learner.
+Customization: Swap in any CEFR level (A2 for beginners, C1 for advanced), any topic, and any profession to get a text tailored to your next learner.
+You can also try to add the learners interests for a more engaging text.

-Authentic materials are valuable — news articles, business emails, industry reports.
+Authentic materials are valuable, whether news articles, business emails, or industry reports.
 But extracting vocabulary, adding definitions, and writing example sentences takes time you don't have.
 This prompt handles all of it in one step.

 You are an ESL tutor preparing materials for a Spanish-speaking B2 learner who works in marketing.
 Extract the 10 most useful vocabulary items from the text below and present them in a table with: the word or phrase, its definition in simple English, an example sentence relevant to the learner's marketing context, and the Spanish translation.